Aidar Kazov

-Aidar Kazov (Айдар Қазов; born 21 February 1995 in Magzhan Zhumabaev District, North Kazakhstan Region, Kazakhstan) is a Kazakh weightlifter who competes in the men's 77 kg weight category.
+Aidar Kazov (Айдар Қазов; born 21 February 1995 in Magzhan Zhumabayev District, North Kazakhstan Region, Kazakhstan) is a Kazakh weightlifter who competes in the men's 77 kg weight category.

 Career

 Kazov won the gold medal at the 2015 Asian Weightlifting Championships in the 77 kg category.
-He won gold - snatched 156 kg and clean and jerked an additional 194 kg for a total of 350 kg.
+He won gold – snatched 156 kg and clean and jerked an additional 194 kg for a total of 350 kg.

 Aidar participated in the men's 69 kg class at 2015 World Weightlifting Championships in Houston, United States.

-Where he finished 7th - snatched 152 kg and clean and jerked an additional 194 kg for a total of 346 kg.
+Where he finished 7th – snatched 152 kg and clean and jerked an additional 194 kg for a total of 346 kg.